linuxserver/docker-pydio/README.md

 Self-signed keys are generated the first time you run the container and can be found in /config/keys , if needed, you can replace them with your own.

-For public link sharing to function correctly be sure to change the
+For public link sharing to function correctly be sure to change the Detected Server Url to the URL of your pydio instance in the setup wizard.

 For email settings edit the file /config/ssmtp.conf and restart the container.